Does RV Insurance Cover Roof Damage?

 Also, problems on the roof relating to a build-up of snow or ice due to the temperature level may fall under that exclusion.

-For example, should a larger volume of ice put sufficient extra weight on the roof that it collapsed in one itself, that might be questionable in an insurance claim.
+For example, should a larger volume of ice put sufficient extra weight on one roof that it collapsed in on itself, that might be questionable in an insurance claim.

 Roof Maintenance